carboneio/rock-req/README.md

 - Handles gzip/deflate/brotli responses
 - Modify defaults
 - Extend and create new instances
-- Automatically destroy input/output stream on error (pipeline)
+- Automatically destroy input/output stream on error
+- Keep Alive by default (3000ms)
 - Composable
 - Timeouts
 - HTTPS / HTTP
 - Composes well with npm packages for features like cookies, proxies, form data, & OAuth
 - Keep 98% of the `simple-get` API (fork source)

-Like NodeJS pipeline, when the callback is called, the request is 100% finished, even with streams.
+When the callback is called, the request is 100% finished, even with streams.

 ## Install

 ```
   npm install rock-req